 For additional information about NFIRS visit: National Fire Incident Reporting System

-It’s that time of year again, we are currently trying to gather and analyze all 2020 fire department responses for the State Fire Marshal’s report.
-Currently, we are requesting fire departments to close out all fire incident reports for 2020 and submit them via the e-NFIRS new log in page.
+We are still requesting that fire departments who have not done so, to close out all fire incident reports for 2020 and submit them via the e-NFIRS new log in page.

 The National Fire Incident Reporting System (NFIRS) is a reporting standard that fire departments use to uniformly report on the full range of their activities, from fires to emergency medical Services (EMS) to severe weather and natural disasters.